Princess Comet

-Princess Comet (コメットさん, Kometto-san) is a multimedia franchise beginning with a Japanese television drama series created and produced by International Television Films, a division of the film company Toho.
+Princess Comet (コメットさん, Kometto-san) is a multimedia franchise beginning with a dorama series created by Mitsuteru Yokoyama and produced by International Television Films, a division of the film company Toho.
 Directed by Ōtsuki Yoshikazu and written by Mamoru Sasaki, it stars Japanese singer and actor Yumiko Kokonoe in its lead role as Comet, a mischievous girl from the Beta Star sent to Earth after causing mischief who must learn responsibility while using her magical powers to solve her problems.
 The series aired on TBS from July 3, 1967, to September 24, 1979.
-A short associated manga series created and illustrated by Mitsuteru Yokoyama was released from June 10, 1967, to November 11, 1967.
+A short-lived manga series written and illustrated by Mitsuteru Yokoyama was released from June 10, 1967, to November 11, 1967.

-A second series, created 10 years after the original, is aired on the same network from June 12, 1978, to September 24, 1979, while an anime remake based on aspects from both live action series is produced by Nippon Animation and aired on TV Osaka and TV Tokyo from April 1, 2001, to January 27, 2002.
+A second series, created 10 years after the original, was aired on the same network from June 12, 1978, to September 24, 1979, while an anime remake based on aspects from both live action series was produced by Nippon Animation and aired on TV Osaka and TV Tokyo from April 1, 2001, to January 27, 2002.

 The first two series are notable for being the first live-action magical girl series produced in Japan, while the first series is the first live-action series released in color.

 Plot

 Yumiko Kokonoe series

-Far away in the deep reaches of space lies the Beta Star on where magical human-like people live.
+Far away in the deep reaches of space lies the Beta Star, where magical human-like people live.
 Comet is one of those people who is a student in a school in the Beta Star.
-But one day, she made an accident in the school, causing the principal to get angry at her and banish her to Earth in hopes it can teach her to be responsible for her actions.
-In Earth, she made her residence with both the Kawagoe and Ishihara families as she uses her magic to solve some problems with a little guidance.
+But one day, she caused an accident in the school, causing the principal to get angry at her and banish her to Earth in hopes it can teach her to be responsible for her actions.
+On Earth, she made her residence with both the Kawagoe and Ishihara families as she uses her magic to solve some problems with a little guidance.